pfultz2/cget/README.md

 Installing packages
 -------------------

-Package can be installed using the `install` command.
+A Package can be installed using the `install` command.
 There are several different sources packages can be installed from.
-When a packages is installed it configures a build directoy with cmake, and then builds the `all` target and the `install` target.
+When a packages is installed it configures a build directory with cmake, and then builds the `all` target and the `install` target.

 ### Directory